nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering volunteers by availability for an event: `/e filter`
 Need to find volunteers who are free for a specific event?
 It will filter the volunteer list to only show volunteers who can be assigned to the event specified by `INDEX`.
-After using this command, you should use the [`list`](#listing-all-volunteers-and-events--list) command to display all volunteers as per normal.

 Format: `/e filter INDEX`